danielfrance/Installing-Ruby-On-M1-Macs/README.md

 2. Click on the highlighted option for M1 Macs, which should direct you to their GitHub page.
 ![homebrew](https://github.com/danielfrance/Installing-Ruby-On-M1-Macs/assets/4622440/6c3b33a1-7ed7-4308-b8b5-cc642b85457d)
 4. Under assets, choose your preferred installer.
 The Homebrew-****.pkg option is recommended for its simplicity.
 5. Run the installer and disregard the pop-up command about the Homebrew path for now.
-We will address this in the next steps.
+We will address this in the following steps.
+6. Run `brew doctor` and get rid of the files it warns about.

 ## Step 3: Install [rbenv](https://github.com/rbenv/rbenv) and [ruby-build](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment)
 Now, install rbenv and other necessary tools.  `rbenv` is a Ruby version manager that allows us to run different versions of Ruby locally, globally, and at the application specific level.  `ruby-build` is a tool that downloads and compiles various versions of Ruby and helps us with dependency management